Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Conclusion

 \section{Conclusion}

 In this paper, we considered the one-bit downlink transmission of a multiuser massive MIMO system with PSK signaling, where the CI metric is adopted.
 We first characterized the complexity status of the considered problem by establishing its (strong) NP-hardness.
 Then, we proposed a novel negative $\ell_1$ penalty (NL1P) approach for solving the considered problem, which is guaranteed to obtain a high-quality solution that satisfies the one-bit constraint.
-There are two main features of the NL1P approach: first, the approach is based on a novel negative $\ell_1$ penalty model, which is equivalent to the original problem both globally and locally when the penalty parameter is large enough; second, the AO algorithm proposed for solving the penalty model enjoys low per-iteration complexity, which makes NL1P suitable for solving large-scale problems.
+There are two main features of the NL1P approach: first, the approach is based on a novel negative $\ell_1$ penalty model, which is equivalent to the original problem both globally and locally when the penalty parameter is large enough; second, the APGDA algorithm proposed for solving the penalty model enjoys a low per-iteration complexity, which makes NL1P suitable for solving large-scale problems.
 We also introduced a low-complexity implementation of the NL1P approach to further reduce its computational cost.
-Simulation results demonstrated that our approaches outperform the state-of-the-art CI-based approaches in terms of both the BER performance and the computational efficiency, especially in the difficult cases where the modulation level is high, the number of antennas is large, and the user-antenna ratio is high.
-In the future, we are interested in extending our current work to the more general and complicated cases like constant-envelop precoding and discrete constant-envelop precoding.
+Simulation results demonstrated that our approaches outperform the state-of-the-art CI-based approaches in terms of both the BER performance and the computational efficiency.

 \appendices